Nissan Patrol GR Common Problems and Solutions

 Solution:

-To check if these seals are broken, turn the steering wheel full lock and check behind the centre of the wheels for a large round rubber component.
-If this rubber component has a lot of oil or grease on it, you will need to replace the differential seal to fix the problem.
+To check if these seals are damaged, turn the steering wheel fully lock to lock and look behind the centre of the wheels for a large round rubber component.
+If this rubber part has a lot of oil or grease on it, you will need to replace the differential seal to resolve the issue.

 Difficulty level